Seiko Hashimoto: Olympic leadership

 In August 2014, Hashimoto became embroiled in accusations of sexual harassment of Japanese male figure skater Daisuke Takahashi.
 Weekly magazine Shukan Bunshun published a story with several photographs showing Hashimoto and Takahashi dancing at a party following the closing of the Sochi Winter Olympics.
 Several magazines said that she hugged and kissed him due to their unequal power dynamics, because she was on the Olympic committee, a politician, and a former Olympian herself.
 In contrast, Takahashi, known as the prince on ice in Japan, objected to the magazine's article and did not think that her behaviors are connected to sexual or power harassment.
 The story alleged that Hashimoto had kissed Takahashi several times despite the latter's obvious attempts to resist.
 Hashimoto denied the allegations.
 Takahashi's management also said that the popular skater had not been harassed.

 In September 2019, Hashimoto became the Minister of State for Tokyo Olympic and Paralympic Games.
 On 18 February 2021, she stepped down from that role in order to take over as President of the Tokyo 2020 Organizing Committee.
 Hashimoto replaced former Prime Minister Yoshirō Mori, who had earlier offered his resignation following comments he made at a committee meeting that were regarded as sexist.
 Mori claims to have received criticism from his wife, daughter, and granddaughter for his statements.
 In response to his comments, many women lawmakers, as well as some men, wore white as a means protesting to express their disagreement with his comments A few of Seiko Hashimoto's colleagues in the Diet of Japan made a petition for Mori's resignation.

 In February 2022, she received the 2021 IOC Women and Sport Awards, which was presented to individuals or a group who has contributed to give opportunity, recognition, and empowerment foe women in sports.
 She was evaluated to promote gender equality, increasing the ratio of the female directors by roughly 40% in the Olympic Organizing Committee (OOC).

 A nonpartisan sports all-party parliamentary group decided to launch an all-party parliamentary federation to invite the 2030 Sapporo Winter Olympics/ Paralympics.
-Seiko Hashimoto, The Tokyo Organising Committee of the Olympic and Paralympic Games serves as chairman again.
+Seiko Hashimoto, The Tokyo Organizing Committee of the Olympic and Paralympic Games serves as chairman again.

 On 26 June 2025, Hashimoto became the first woman to be elected president of the Japanese Olympic Committee.